precimed/mostest/README.md

   If you want to disable this step, specify ``apply_int=0; ``  in your matlab script before running ``mostest``.

 * we recommend that bfile only include SNPs with MAF above 0.5%

+* MOSTest spends most time in matrix operations, which by default in MATLAB utilize all available computation threads (unless MATLAB is started with ``-singleCompThread`` flag).
+Therefore, for large-scale analysis we recommend to run MOSTest on a large server with 16 or more CPUs available.